juju4/security-recon-survey-docs/project/project_survey.md

 This will likely help identifying critical parts and define functions or groups of functions.

 * Identification should be adapted to the type of services.
 Gov ID should be needed only when required, typically financial and health services.
-* Authentification should allow modern options
+* Authentication should allow modern options
   * Federation like SAML or OpenID if fit context
   * Good settings for password rules based on NIST guidance and check against trivial+compromised password
   * Passwordless options with choice for users (mobile phone or app, hardware token, biometrics...)